Bastardkb/Dilemma/README.md

 The case is reversible.

+It needs to be printed at 0.2mm layer height supportless specifically for the nut inserts suport-less interfaces.
+If you are doing a different layer height, use supports.

 ### 3d printed less-thin case with tenting pucks

 Accomodates the Splitkb tenting puck, to be used with a Manfrotto tripod.